akka/akka/akka-docs/src/main/paradox/typed/coexisting.md

 ## Supervision

-The default supervision for untyped is to restart, this changed to stop for Akka Typed.
+The default supervision for untyped actors is to restart where as for typed it is to stop.

-### Untyped supervising Typed

-When adapting an untyped `ActorContext` or `ActorSystem` to `spawn` a typed actor the parent of the new actor will an untyped actor.
-The typed actor's default supervision strategy will be to `stop`.
-To override use a @ref[typed supervisor](fault-tolerance.md)
+When combining untyped and and typed actors the default supervision is based on the default behavior of the child i.e. if an untyped actor creates a typed child, its default supervision will be to stop.
+If a typed actor creates an untyped child, its defailt supervision will be to restart.

-### Typed supervising untyped